tibs/markup-history/notes-per-slide.rst

 Aimed specifically as a lightweight way of producing docbook.

-Well specified, allowing other implementations which behave in the same way.
+Producing docbook means that toolchains exist to produce almost anything else.

 The original Asciidoc implementation was written in Python in 2002.

 Asciidoctor came out in 2013, and is written in Ruby.

+Well specified, allowing other implementations which behave in the same way.

+Note the use of underlines to indicate emphasis, a nice look back to typewritten manuscripts.

+Paired plus signs for monotyped text.

+Use of a + sign to continue a list item into a second paragraph.

+Nice (easy to type) way of distinguishing opening and closing quotes.

+Footnotes done inline - less readable, but more convenient.

 2004: markdown
 --------------